No volunteers, no motorsport!

 Seminars and Training Days

 Attendance at Training Days and Seminars is an integral part of being a motor sport official.
-All MSA-supported training days are detailed online.
+All Motorsport UK supported training days are detailed online.

 In general terms, there are none.
 Volunteers are welcome at any age, although the duties of young people may be limited in certain situations.
 Those aged between their 11th and 16th birthdays qualify as cadet marshals and though are unable to perform trackside duties they can get involved in a host of other interesting roles.